Reginald Beck

 Reginald Beck (5 February 1902 – 12 July 1992) was a British film editor with forty-nine credits from 1932 to 1985.
 He is noted primarily for films done with Laurence Olivier in the 1940s and with Joseph Losey in the 1960s and 1970s.

-He was the brother of Violet Helen Beck Cushing, wife of actor Peter Cushing.
+His sister, Violet Hélène (called "Helen"), was wife of actor Peter Cushing.

 Early life and career

 Beck was born in Russia to a British father and Finnish mother.
 His family moved back to Britain when Beck was thirteen.
 He began working in the film industry in 1927 when he joined Gainsborough Pictures before going on to work on "quota quickies" at Wembley Studios.
 He later worked with a number of directors including Carol Reed, David Lean, Laurence Olivier and Joseph Losey.